Written abstracts (oral presentations)

 - CAN I MAKE CHANGES TO MY SUBMISSION AFTER IT HAS BEEN FINALISED?

-Changes can be made to your abstract until the scoring process begins.
+Changes can be made to your abstract until the reviewing process begins.
 Just return to your Conference Dashboard and select the Edit option under Abstracts.
-The edit option will no longer appear once scoring has commenced.
+The edit option will no longer appear once reviewing has commenced.

 - WHEN WILL I FIND OUT MY RESULT?